 Just recently, I ordered the visualizations by topic or type, but you can clearly see some of the designs have been reused to create new visualizations.
 I have used the code of a successful visualization, made some changes to use new data, and adapted the graph to present a new idea or topic.
 This way I can publish more visualizations in a shorter time.
 It also allows me to show different topics of interest quickly.
 The first of these series was the population pyramid set.
 These couple of visualizations show U.S. population by Race and Ethnicity in that order.
 To explain a bit about them I wrote a piece on MEDIUM.

 The habitat maps started as a look into one of my favorite animals.
 Sloths are native to South America and are found in different overlapping habitats.
 I thought it was worth making an interactive map that showed where each species lived.
 This is also why Llama and Alpaca map was made, and later the Tiger subspecies map.
 This last one, focuses in the extinct subspecies and habitat loss.
 I finally focused my attention in Bears.
 The beauty of the Bear habitat map is that it includes most continents, and a lot of species.
 Regardless of the number of species, I think the map works.
 The interaction allows for the viewer to see each species independently.
 As mentioned before they are quite colorful, but I made them thinking of attracting audiences to a serious topic in ecology, which is habitat loss.
 I also wanted a good contrast between species habitats.

-My last group is the name maps.
+The final group is about name maps.
 I wanted to make a name map of different geographic features.
 It is an interesting way of looking at the history of an area.
 Since names are assigned depending on the people that live or lived in an area, you can differentiate areas where a particular name prevails.